UNESCO MIL Alliance

 The MIL Alliance's action is to promote international cooperation among individuals, organizations and several stakeholders working to promote media and information literacy.

-The MIL Global Action aims to capitalize all relevant initiatives and projects in the field of Media and Information Literacy (MIL), through the different editions of the MIL Alliance Awards, and therefore commemorating the MIL winners since the first edition of the MIL Awards in 2016.
+The MIL Global Action aims to capitalize all relevant initiatives and projects in the field of Media and Information Literacy (MIL), through the different editions of the Global Media and Information Literacy Awards, and therefore commemorating the MIL winners since the first edition of the Global Media and Information Literacy Awards in 2016.
 Read more

 The MIL Alliance Awards recognize information/library, media and technology specialists, educators, artists, activists, researchers, policy makers, NGOs, associations and other groups integrating MIL (media and information literacy) in an innovative way in their work and related activities.
 Specifically, the awards recognize excellence and leadership in five sectors: Education, Research, Policy, Advocacy, Media and Communication/Information Industries.